Bookrage001/osc/resources/docs/interface.md

 - make gestures affect every widgets no matter where they started
 - make sliders-like widgets respond as if their `snap` option is enabled

+When traversing gestures are set to "Smart", these will only affect widgets that have the same type as the first touched widget.

 ### Editor

 See [Editing sessions](editing-sessions.md).